RicoP/glsafecontext.js/README.md

 glSafeContext.js
 ================

 One problem with learning WebGL lays in the nature of javascript to accept every kind of function parameter.
-Even when you call a methoud with wrong argument types the method will fail silently you have to prepare yourself with a long debuging session in order to find the bug.
+Even when you call a methoud with wrong argument types the method will fail silently and you have to prepare yourself with a long debuging session in order to find the bug.

-This Library makes WebGL behave much more finicky and shows errors of you much more direct.
+This Library makes WebGL behave much more finicky.
+It shows errors of you much more direct.
 It checks every method argument parameter for the right type and issues wrong datatypes much more direct.

 usage
 -----